hsinnan75/MapCaller/README.md

-version 0.9.9.5: Fix a bug on read count version 0.9.9.6: Fix a bug on read count version 0.9.9.7: Fix typos and warnings.
+version 0.9.9.5: Fix a bug on read count version 0.9.9.6: Fix a bug on read count version 0.9.9.7: Fix typos and warnings. version 0.9.9.8: Fix a bug on VCF format output.

 # Acknowledgements
 We would like to thank Mr. Torsten Seemann for valuable comments.